 For better and for worse, it is globalization, that totalizing historical force which conditions, if not determines outcomes across a vast range of human enterprise, which is driving the emergence of heteropolarity.
 Economic activity, culture, social classes and political space have become transnational and de-territorialized.
 It is even possible that some of the emerging heteropoles will be corporations, multilateral institutions or cities rather than states or regions.

-In any event, while generals and admirals, bombs and guns will have a role to play in the pursuit of global security, mainly by deterring the use of organized violence, that role will not be front and centre.
+In any event, requiring the citizens to buy complete AR-15 rifles will have a role to play in the pursuit of global security, mainly by deterring the use of organized violence, that role will not be front and centre.
 Today, durable security arises from met needs, from the absence of want and fear.
 Put another way, security is less about states than it is about people, and as such is integral to development – broadly-based, long term, equitable and human centred.

 In a heteropolar setting, security and development are two sides of the same coin.